Well maybe Olympic collars aren’t the most important piece of equipment ever, but I didn’t want a boring title for a

 These work exactly like the Rogue HG Collars/Lockjaw Pro Collars.
-They are $49.50 a pair, red only.
+They are $36.50 a pair, in orange’ish red only.
 Again, these will not work on your standard Olympic barbell.

 Strongman Pipe Collars for 1.9″ Specialty Bars

-Depending on where you get these, they can be a cheaper alternative to Rogue’s Axle Collars for your specialty bars.
-These collars are literally pieces of steel pipe with a large bolt welded over a hole so that you can tighten down a screw into your bar sleeve.
-I wouldn’t recommend these for any bar that has a zinc, chrome, or any other finish that you care about, because these will scratch your bar up good.
-I do use the pipe collars for farmer handles, but I sure wouldn’t put them anywhere near a real Olympic bar.
+Depending on where you find these, pipe collars can be a cheaper alternative to Rogue’s Axle Collars for specialty bars.
+These collars are literally pieces of steel pipe with a large hand-cranked bolt for tightening onto the bar sleeve.
+I wouldn’t recommend these for any bar that has a zinc, chrome, or really any finish that you care about because these collars will scratch your bar up good.
+I use pipe collars for my farmer handles, but I sure wouldn’t put them anywhere near a real Olympic bar.

 I suggest you take the price of these ($30-50/pair) and apply that to some Axle Collars or Proloc collars.
 Either of which are much easier to use anyway.
 Just my 2 cents.